neat/evolve

 EVOLVE_PRUNE_WINDOW_DEFAULT

-Default inactivity window used before adaptive objective pruning considers removal.
+Default inactivity window in generations that must elapse before adaptive objective pruning considers removing a stagnant objective.

 EVOLVE_REENABLE_DELTA_SCALE

-Scale factor that converts re-enable success error into a probability update.
+Scale factor that converts the re-enable success-rate error signal into a probability update step during adaptive mutation control.

 EVOLVE_REENABLE_MAX